 - Paying the first bill you receive.
 Always wait for the EOB and an itemized bill.

 - Assuming your insurance has your back.
-Your insurance company’s "negotiated rate" often still leaves you exposed to high deductibles.
+The negotiated rate still exposes you to high deductibles.
 The real negotiation is with the provider, not the payer.

 - Not asking for help.
 If your benefits platform offers bill reduction, use it.
-It’s free, saves you stress, and often puts money back in your pocket.
+It's free, reduces stress, and often puts money back in your pocket.

 The Bottom Line